-- House Staff will receive an email with a link to the online New Hire Registration Process in April.
-House Staff are to complete the checklist prior to May 23rd.
-GME cannot guarantee House Staff's June/July start date if their online application is received late.
+House Staff will receive an email with a link to the online New Hire Registration Process in April.
+House Staff are to complete the checklist within the first (1st) week of their academic year and/or hire date.

+- 1. GME cannot guarantee House Staff's June/July start date if their online application is received late.
 Individuals may not start training without completion of all mandatory online modules and completion of all required forms.
 Background Check submission should be done immediately. - 2.
 Please check the GME website gme.stanford.edu for your scheduled orientation time. - 3.
-If you are leaving an outside internship/residency program and are unable to attend one of the orientations, please send an email, as soon as possible the SHC GME Executive Director, DIO, Ann Dohn adohn1@stanford.edu.
+If you are leaving an outside internship/residency program and are unable to attend one of the orientations, please send an email, as soon as possible the SHC GME Executive Director, DIO, Ann Dohn adohn1@stanford.edu. - 4.
+Residents shall be paid at their normal rate of pay for SHC Resident onboarding.